Hierarchy problem: Overview

-One answer given by philosophers is the anthropic principle.
-If the universe came to exist by chance, and perhaps vast numbers of other universes exist or have existed, then life capable of physics experiments only arose in universes that by chance had very balanced forces.
-All of the universes where the forces were not balanced didn't develop life capable of asking this question.
+One explanation given by philosophers is the anthropic principle.
+If the universe came to exist by chance and vast numbers of other universes exist or have existed, then lifeforms capable of performing physics experiments only arose in universes that, by chance, had very balanced forces.
+All of the universes where the forces were not balanced did not develop life capable of asking this question.
 So if lifeforms like human beings are aware and capable of asking such a question, humans must have arisen in a universe having balanced forces, however rare that might be.

 A second possible answer is that there is a deeper understanding of physics that we currently do not possess.
-There might be parameters that we can derive physical constants from that have less unbalanced values, or there might be a model with fewer parameters.
+There may be parameters from which we can derive physical constants that have fewer unbalanced values, or there may be a model with fewer parameters.

 Examples in particle physics

-The Higgs mass
+Higgs mass

 In particle physics, the most important hierarchy problem is the question that asks why the weak force is 1024 times as strong as gravity.
 Both of these forces involve constants of nature, the Fermi constant for the weak force and the Newtonian constant of gravitation for gravity.
 Furthermore, if the Standard Model is used to calculate the quantum corrections to Fermi's constant, it appears that Fermi's constant is surprisingly large and is expected to be closer to Newton's constant unless there is a delicate cancellation between the bare value of Fermi's constant and the quantum corrections to it.

 More technically, the question is why the Higgs boson is so much lighter than the Planck mass (or the grand unification energy, or a heavy neutrino mass scale): one would expect that the large quantum contributions to the square of the Higgs boson mass would inevitably make the mass huge, comparable to the scale at which new physics appears unless there is an incredible fine-tuning cancellation between the quadratic radiative corrections and the bare mass.

 The problem cannot even be formulated in the strict context of the Standard Model, for the Higgs mass cannot be calculated.
 In a sense, the problem amounts to the worry that a future theory of fundamental particles, in which the Higgs boson mass will be calculable, should not have excessive fine-tunings.

 Theoretical solutions

-There have been many proposed solutions by many physicists.
+There have been many proposed solutions by many experienced physicists.